The Advanced Placement Program® (AP®)

 - For the other exams we offer, course enrollment is not required.

 - You cannot take 2 regular exams scheduled at the same date and time.
 Decide which exam you wish to take first and then take the other exam during the late testing window.

 Students will need a student account with College Board to register.
 Link to My AP account:

 https://myap.collegeboard.org/login (Create an account only if you do not already have one you use for SAT, PSAT, AP.)

 Find detailed information related to our Test Centre’s AP Exam policy and Registration process, Exam Fee in the .PDF document listed below:

 Register for AP Exams : AP REGISTRATION POLICY 2021 FOR YOUR TEST CENTRE

-Students must ensure that they have Registered for all AP exams, paid the Exam exam fee to AP Test centre and completed the entire process mentioned in the AP Exam registration policy by the deadlines listed.
+Students must ensure that they have registered for all AP Exams, paid the exam fee to the AP test center and completed the entire process mentioned in the AP Exam registration instructions by the deadlines listed.
 There will be no extensions to the deadlines allowed later.